fltk/fltk/README.Wayland.txt

 hybrid library.
 On systems lacking all or part of Wayland-required packages, the default building procedure produces a X11-based library.

-Use -DOPTION_USE_WAYLAND=OFF with CMake or "configure --disable-wayland" to build FLTK for the X11 library when the default would build for Wayland.
+Use "-D FLTK_OPTION_USE_WAYLAND=OFF" with CMake or "configure --disable-wayland" to build FLTK for the X11 library when the default would build for Wayland.

-CMake OPTION_WAYLAND_ONLY or "--disable-x11" configure argument can be used to produce a Wayland-only library which can be useful, e.g., when cross-compiling for systems that lack X11 headers and libraries.
+CMake option FLTK_BACKEND_X11=OFF or configure argument "--disable-x11" can be used to produce a Wayland-only library which can be useful, e.g., when cross-compiling for systems that lack X11 headers and libraries.